DeepanshiGandhi15/bank-report/README.md

-# Project Title: AwesomeDataAnalyzer
+# Project Title:

 ## Description
-Welcome to AwesomeDataAnalyzer, a powerful tool for analyzing and visualizing complex datasets with ease.
-This project aims to provide a user-friendly interface to explore and gain insights from various types of data.
-Whether you're a data scientist, researcher, or enthusiast, AwesomeDataAnalyzer makes data analysis accessible and enjoyable.
+Welcome to , I've generated a comprehensive report on a bank using both Power BI and Excel.
+The report delves into the analysis of loan data, customer information, card usage across various customer segments, order details, bank expenses, and more.
+I've presented the findings to the team and addressed the specified problem statement.

 ## Tools Used
 - 📱 &nbsp;